 3. Forest therapy

 Over 70% of Finland’s land area is covered by forests, and as a result, the country holds a traditional legal concept called everyman’s right.
 This rule allows for the public to roam freely in natural areas that include forests, lakes as well as rivers, even if said areas fall on private lands (they don’t even have to obtain permission from landowners).
-So long as no damage or disturbance is caused to the landowners, the public are welcome to camp out overnight in a tent, vehicle, or boat anywhere they see fit.
+As long as no damage or disturbance is caused to the landowners, the public is welcome to camp out overnight in a tent, vehicle, or boat anywhere they see fit.